How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 Conclusion: Stay Positive

-With repetition and compassion, inappropriate laughter can be reduced step by step.
-While not every strategy may help, stick with a consistent approach.
-Celebrate every success and focus on enabling more socially appropriate, enjoyable laughter that aligns with inner feelings.
-Laughter is contagious, so your child will often follow if you model appropriate laughter!
+This inappropriate laughter can be decreased step by step with patience, repetition, and compassion.
+Not every avenue is going to help, but do one consistently.
+Celebrate each and every success and focus on enabling more appropriate, socially enjoyable laughter that fits inner feelings.
+Since laughter is contagious, your child will often follow when you model appropriate laughter!

 Leave a Comment